ccoff/ccoff.github.io/content/2023-03-07_binary-patching.md

 wxtoimg was just a TCP client though, so those blocks of server code were unused and taking up space -- space I could put to good use.
 That particular server code block above occupied 201 bytes, which was more than enough room for my 81-byte patch.
 And crucially, one of the parameters for the **Tcl_SocketObjCmd()** function was the target hostname ("celestrak.com").

 So I had my binary patch code, and somewhere to put it.
 Still, I couldn't just drop the bytecode into the executable; doing so would surely cause it to blow up in spectacular fashion.
-Instead I had to do some careful hand-tweaking so it played nicely with the rest of the executable.
+Instead I had to do some careful hand-tweaking of the code so it played nicely with the rest of the executable.
 For example:

- * Jump offset values: These had to be manually calculated to make sure jumps went to the right code locations.
+ * Jump offset values: These had to be manually calculated to ensure jumps went to the right locations.
  * Stack/register maintenance: Any registers or flags that the patch code changed had to be saved in advance and later restored.
 This ensured that the existing code had no idea my patch was ever there.

 If this sounds like a laborious process, you're right.
 There's a reason we use compilers to do this dirty work for us whenever possible.

 I made the necessary adjustments, copied the bytecode into the executable, and was finally ready to run the patched wxtoimg.
 Did it work?
 Of course not.
 Code never works perfectly the first time through, at least not mine.
 Especially when working with raw bytecode.
-When I went to the option in wxtoimg to update the satellite data, the program hung.
+When I went to the option in wxtoimg to update the satellite data, the GUI just hung.

-When I added my patch code, I had overwritten all of the remaining unused server code with [NOPs](https://en.wikipedia.org/wiki/NOP_(code)).
-But some of what was seemingly unused server code was in fact referenced by binary code branches elsewhere, effectively leaving "hanging" branches that went to nowhere.
+When I added my patch code to the binary, I had overwritten all of the remaining unused server code with [NOPs](https://en.wikipedia.org/wiki/NOP_(code)).
+But Ghidra indicated that some of what was seemingly unused server code was in fact referenced by binary code branches elsewhere.
+I had effectively left "hanging" branches that went to nowhere.
 I didn't know for sure, but I was guessing that even though the program was not actually executing those hanging branches, the CPU was still following them due to [predictive execution](https://en.wikipedia.org/wiki/Branch_predictor).
 Because I had invalidated some of those paths with NOPs, the program hung.

 I may be totally wrong about this; I'm not an expert in CPU design.
 What I do know is that I scaled back my NOP padding, retaining the server code that was referenced by another branch (luckily there was still plenty of space for my patch).
 And this time -- it worked!
 My patch stepped in anytime a socket to celestrak.com was requested, and opened it at celestrak.org instead: